Tyler Texas Online Marshall Texas travel and tourism, attractions, Christmas parade, lodging, maps, photos and history

 The historic marker at the depot (see photo below) documents the history of the T&P in Marshall.

-For more information, visit the website of the Texas & Pacific Depot and Railway Museum
+website of the Texas & Pacific Depot and Railway Museum

 T&P Depot & Railway Museum